40 Years Of Experience Walks Out The Door Of The Justice Department

 "Doug has been a real institution at the Department of Justice, and the thought of him not being there any more was hard to fathom," said Bob Loeb, an appellate lawyer at the Orrick law firm who worked with Letter in the government for about 20 years.

-Eric Holder, former Attorney General under President Obama, tweeted that Letter "personifies what is best about the Justice Department."
+Eric Holder, former attorney general under President Barack Obama, tweeted that Letter "personifies what is best about the Justice Department."

 Doug Letter personifies what is best about the Justice Department and at the same time is typical of DOJ lawyers: dedicated, smart and sacrificed to serve his country.
 Thank you for your service Doug.
 Job well done. https://t.co/j6ZTTZkgdR— Eric Holder (@EricHolder) January 3, 2018

-As a mark of his reputation, consider the guest list at Letter's going-away party — the chief justice of the Supreme Court of the United States, John Roberts, was there, so was new Supreme Court Justice Neil Gorsuch.
+As a mark of his reputation, consider the guest list at Letter's going-away party — the chief justice of the United States, John Roberts, was there, as was new Supreme Court Justice Neil Gorsuch.

 People who know Letter said they think President Trump's attacks on the Justice Department made it easier for him to leave.
 He didn't address the president's tweets directly, but he did offer this response to a question about his worries for the institution.